Anthony11-hub/Medical-ChatGPT-bot/README.md

 # Medical Health Assistant API with GPT-3 Language Model
 This chatbot uses RESTful API that utilizes the GPT-3 language model to provide expert medical advice and assistance to users.
-The API is designed to help users self-diagnose various illnesses and medical conditions and provide expert advice on self-treatment options using home remedies.
+The chatbot is designed to help users self-diagnose various illnesses and medical conditions and provide expert advice on self-treatment options using home remedies.

-# Getting Started
+# Getting Started With the API
 To get started, you'll need to have an OpenAI API key.
 You can sign up for one on the OpenAI website.

 Once you have your API key, create a .env file in the root directory of the project and add your API key as follows: